Difficulty: Medium, Asked-In: Amazon, Microsoft, Yahoo, Zoho, Visa

 The time complexity of this approach will be the same as the previous approach, i.e., O(n*C).
 However, the space complexity will be reduced to O(C) because we are using only a table with two rows.

 The above solution works well in O(C) space.
-The critical question is: Can we solve 0-1 knapsack problem using a single row or a 1-D array?
-The idea is: If we start traversing the rows from right to left, then it can be done with a single row only.
+The critical question is: Can we solve 0-1 knapsack problem using a single row or 1-D array?
+The idea is: If we start traversing rows from right to left, then it can be done with a single row only.
 How?
 Let's think!

-Suppose we take a 1D table dp[C + 1] and initialize all values with 0.
-Now at the (i - 1)th iteration, suppose we have stored the (i - 1)th row values in the table.
+Suppose we take a 1-D table dp[C + 1] and initialize all values with 0.
+Now at the (i - 1)th iteration, suppose we have stored (i - 1)th row in the table.
 To calculate the values at each cell dp[j] in the ith iteration (from right to left), we have two values available from (i - 1)th iteration: dp[j] and dp[j - W[i - 1]].

 In other words, at the start of the ith iteration:

-So, when we fill the value at dp[j] while traversing from right to left in the ith iteration (equivalent to dp[i][j]), we already have both required values available at dp[j] and dp[j - W[i - 1]].
+So, when we fill the value at dp[j] while traversing from right to left in the ith iteration (equivalent to dp[i][j]), we already have required values available at dp[j] and dp[j - W[i - 1]].

 int knapsack(int P[], int W[], int n, int C)